jakob-bagterp/colorist-for-python/docs/reference/extended-colors/vga.md

 ---
-title: Print Text with VGA Color
+title: Print Text with VGA Colors
 description: The easiest way to print text with 8-bit VGA colors in terminal output using Colorist for Python.
 This documentation includes code examples.
 tags:
     - Documentation